 Note: The temple will be opened at 4.00 am on special days

 Rope Way System:

 The rope-car takes only 2.45 minutes to cover the distance of 320 meters.
 The rope car is faster than a winch.
-The Rope car system is introduced for the first time in Tamilnadu at Arulmigu Dhandayuthapani Swamy Temple, Palani for the benefits of the devotees.
+The Rope car system was introduced for the very first time in Tamil Nadu at this temple in Palani for the benefits of the devotees.

 A mono Cable Fixed Grip Reversible Jig-Back Ropeway system is being operated with four cabins on each side with 350 passengers per Hour capacity with travel time of 2.45 minutes.
 The ropeway is operated from 7.00 A.M to 9.00 P.M with an hour break between 1.30 P.M to 2.30 P.M. artificial waterfall is created along the rope car alignment.

 Italian and Korean grass giving the rock a greenish look were planted on the hill embarkment on the rope car station.
 30 meters High artificial waterfall is being created along the rope car alignment.

 The capacity of winch is 36 seats and the length of the way is 290 meters from the base station to hill temple and travel time is only 8 minutes.
 The cost of winch is cheap and It operates from 5.20 A.M to 9 P.M.
 On festival days Winch will be operated from 3.20 A.M to 9.00 P.M.

 Three Man Riding Haulage Winches are operated.
 The 36 seaters 1st Winch was installed in the year 1966, the 32 Seater 2nd Winch was installed in the year 1981 and the 36 seaters 3rd Winch was installed in the year 1988.